Igalia/wolvic/README.md

     * svr => Qualcomm & ODG glasses
     * wavevr => Vive Focus

+* Building for Oculus Mobile, SVR, and WaveVR require access to their respective SDKs which are not included.

 * If you want to build VRBrowser for Daydream/googlevr, you need to run:
 ```bash
 cd gvr-android-sdk && ./gradlew :extractNdk